hashicorp/field-workshops-terraform/docs/slides/multi-cloud/terraform-cloud/how-tf-works/index.md

 class: compact
 # Terraform Architecture

 Terraform is built on a plugin-based architecture.
-All providers and provisioners are plugins and users are able to write new plugins in order to support new functionality in Teraform.
+All providers and provisioners are plugins.
+Users are able to write new plugins in order to support new functionality in Teraform.

 ![:scale 90%](../images/tf-internals.png)